inet-framework/inet-tutorials/wireless/doc/step12.rst

 we need to specify the carrier frequency, signal bandwidth and transmission power of the radios.
-Together with other parameters, they will allow the radio channel and the receiver models to compute path loss, SNIR, bit error rate and other values, and ultimately determine the success of reception.
+Together with other parameters, they will allow the radio channel and the receiver models to compute path loss, SNIR, bit error rate, and other values, and ultimately determine the success of the reception.

 :ned:`ApskScalarRadio` also adds realism in that it simulates that the data are preceded by a preamble and a physical layer header.
 Their lengths